kimballa/arduino-workspace/debugger/doc/stack-unwinding.md

 * The CFA must be calculated at any point by looking at the CFARule and taking its offset relative to the named register.

+An issue with gcc-generated `.debug_frame` info is that it only generates CFA rules for the prologue.
+Therefore, if a breakpoint interrupt fires while a method is in its epilogue, we will not be able to detect (a) that the epilogue has begun or (b) how to recover the remaining register unwind state or the top of the stack frame.
+The last CFA rule issued at the end of the prologue has the implication of being valid through the `ret` or `reti` instruction, when this is not actually the case.
+Not entirely sure how to detect or handle this case.

 General example of stack unwinding:
 ------------------------------------